APTA's PTA Advanced Proficiency Pathways is the premier program for increasing a PTA's knowledge and skill in a chosen area of physical therapy.

 - Name and contact information of a self-designated clinical mentor (see mentor selection guidelines listed below), who will receive an email request to complete a recommendation and partnering agreement.

-- Completion of the three prerequisite courses listed above, which online enrollment system will automatically verify.
+- Completion of the three prerequisite courses listed above, which the online enrollment system will automatically verify.

 - Submission of a $135 enrollment application fee.
 (Please note that an additional $135 portfolio review fee is due upon completion of program requirements and submission of final program portfolio.)